Frequently Asked Questions

 5. How will community feedback be gathered and integrated into the project?

-Feedback is collected in various forms, including polling results from community meetings, e-mails, staff meetings, and conversations during key communicators meetings.
+Feedback is collected in various forms, including polling results from community meetings, e-mails, and staff meetings.
 All are weighed against the requirements of the educational specifications for the building, City requirements, and budget requirements.

 6. Aside from instructional use, how will the school facility be available to the community for other uses?